tahoe-lafs/tahoe-lafs/docs/README.txt

 the resulting docs/_build/html/index.html in your web browser.

-If you have Sphinx and Make installed, you can also run `make html` within docs directory.
+If you have Sphinx and Make installed, you can also run `make html` within the docs directory.
 You may also need to install some additional Python packages, such as setuptools and recommonmark.

 Note that Sphinx can also process comments in Python source code to generate API documentation.
 Tahoe-LAFS currently does not use Sphinx